 7. Tróia-Mar

-Best beach for a resort experience
+Best for a resort experience

 The beach at Tróia-Mar, about a two-hour drive from Lisbon, is a little slice of heaven.
 Here you can get the first glimpse of Portugal's southern region of Alentejo and check into an all-inclusive beach resort near the tranquil deep-blue sea and soft sand.
 It’s popular and gets busy in the summer, but that’s the price you pay for a beach just steps away from bars, cafés, restaurants and the ferry port that connects Tróia to Setúbal.
 The view of Serra da Arrábida, the sense of seclusion without feeling isolated and the tranquility of this beach destination make the trip worthwhile.